 The ongoing COVID-19 pandemic has upended world economies and sent many industries deep into the red.
 In light of this, the United States government has enacted a plan to stimulate the economy and offset the financial strain many Americans are feeling as the outbreak continues.
+Read on for a summary of the CARES Act and its effects.

 Cash Payments and Assistance